Law Clerks & Legal Interns

 - complete the process within two years of applying (unless there is a delay caused by the processors of the application).

-See the Court’s directory for a listing of Southern District judicial officers and their chambers address.
+See the Judges' Info page for a listing of Southern District judicial officers and their chambers address.